Quasilimiting behavior for one-dimensional diffusions with killing: Assumptions, definitions and previous results

-The condition $\alpha=\infty$ corresponds to instantaneous killing at 0, while $\alpha=0$ corresponds to reflection with no killing.
+(It is more common in probability to use a parameter on $[0,1]$, corresponding to $\alpha/(1+\alpha)$.)
+The condition $\alpha=\infty $ corresponds to instantaneous killing at~0, while $\alpha=0$ corresponds to reflection with no killing.
 Intermediate parameters correspond to ``slow killing'' at 0, so that the process is killed when the local time at 0 reaches an exponentially distributed random variable.
-The operator $L^{\kappa,\alpha}$ is associated with the closure of the quadratic form $\tilde{q}^{\kappa,\alpha}$.
-That is, $L$ is the selfadjoint realization of the differential expression $-\frac{1}{2\rrho}\frac{d}{dx}\bigl(\rrho\frac{d}{dx}\bigr)+\kappa$ in $\mL^2$ that has boundary condition \eqref{E:fellerbound} at $0$.
-The quadratic form $q$ is a Dirichlet form, and the canonically associated Markov process is a solution for the martingale problem associated to the operator $L$ with the appropriate killing or reflection at $0$.
-This means there exists a family of measures $(\mathbb{P}_t)_{t \in (0,\infty)}$ on the space $C([0,\infty),\mathbb{R})$ of real valued continuous functions on $[0,\infty)$ such that for every $f \in \mL^2$ and every $x \in (0,\infty)$ (due to the Feller property)
+The operator $L^{\kappa,\alpha}$ is associated with the closure of the quadratic form~$\tilde{q}^{\kappa,\alpha}$.
+That is, $L$ is the self-adjoint realization of the differential expression $-\frac{1}{2\rrho}\frac{d}{dx} (\rrho\frac {d}{dx} )+\kappa$ in $\mL^2$ that has boundary condition \eqref {E:fellerbound} at $0$.
+The quadratic form $q$ is a~Dirichlet form, and the canonically associated Markov process is a solution for the martingale problem associated to the operator $L$ with the appropriate killing or reflection at $0$.
+This means there exists a family of measures $(\mathbb{P}_t)_{t \in(0,\infty)}$ on the space $C([0,\infty),\mathbb{R})$ of real valued continuous functions on $[0,\infty)$ such that for every $f \in\mL^2$ and every $x \in (0,\infty)$ (due to the Feller property)